artsandmetaphysics/goodlifeodyssey/documents/altera-appearance-and-reality.md

 ---
+title: >
-title: 'Altera: Appearance and Reality'
+  Altera: Appearance and Reality
+description: >
-description: 'I investigate how Nooks may perceive and sense their world.'
+  I investigate how Nooks may perceive and sense their world.
 type: essay
 status: incomplete
 order: 504